 I placed this gold blanket I bought from Amazon a few years ago on the floor to tie everything in.
 When we did the smash cake it also helped to keep everything off of the carpet.

 I made the vases of flowers for another party and they are now decorations in my home.
 These are some of the most realistic looking flowers I’ve ever seen.
 I bought them off Amazon and arranged them in copper vases.

-A tutorial on how to make the flower arrangements including a supply list is coming.
-Check back next week for it.
+A tutorial on how to make the flower arrangements including a supply list is here.

 We all sung, ‘Twinkle Twinkle Little Star’, to her instead of singing Happy Birthday.
 She loved it.